Germany: Reunified Germany and the European Union

-United Germany was considered the enlarged continuation of West Germany so it retained its memberships in international organisations.
-Based on the Berlin/Bonn Act (1994), Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city) retaining some federal ministries.
+United Germany was considered the enlarged continuation of West Germany, so it retained its memberships in international organisations.
+Based on the Berlin/Bonn Act (1994), Berlin again became the capital of Germany, while Bonn obtained the unique status of a Bundesstadt (federal city), retaining some federal ministries.
 The relocation of the government was completed in 1999, and modernisation of the East German economy was scheduled to last until 2019.

-Since reunification, Germany has taken a more active role in the European Union, signing the Maastricht Treaty in 1992 and the Lisbon Treaty in 2007, and co-founding the Eurozone.
+Since reunification, Germany has taken a more active role in the European Union, signing the Maastricht Treaty in 1992 and the Lisbon Treaty in 2007, and co-founding the eurozone.
 Germany sent a peacekeeping force to secure stability in the Balkans and sent German troops to Afghanistan as part of a NATO effort to provide security in that country after the ousting of the Taliban.

 In the 2005 elections, Angela Merkel became the first female chancellor.
-In 2009 the German government approved a €50 billion stimulus plan.
-Among the major German political projects of the early 21st century are the advancement of European integration, the energy transition (Energiewende) for a sustainable energy supply, the debt brake for balanced budgets, measures to increase the fertility rate (pronatalism), and high-tech strategies for the transition of the German economy, summarised as Industry 4.0.
+In 2009, the German government approved a €50 billion stimulus plan.
+Among the major German political projects of the early 21st century are the advancement of European integration, the country's energy transition (Energiewende) for a sustainable energy supply, the debt brake for balanced budgets, measures to increase the fertility rate (pronatalism), and high-tech strategies for the transition of the German economy, summarised as Industry 4.0.
 During the 2015 European migrant crisis, the country took in over a million refugees and migrants.